Jonas-Verhellen/Bayesian-Illumination/docs/source/modules/overview.rst

    * - **Descriptor Rediscovery**
      - An alternative molecule rediscovery task, with intermediate computational expense, where the fitness of a generated molecule is defined as the conformer-aggregated similarity to the target molecule.
 Conformer similarity is based on either USRCAT or Zernike descriptors.
    * - **Guacamol Benchmarks**
-     - These tasks optimise molecules to score highly on the GuacaMol task provided by the TDC oracle: molecular properties, molecular similarity, drug rediscovery, isomers, MPOs, median molecule and a few others (valsartan_smarts, deco_hop, scaffold_hop).
+     - These tasks optimise molecules to score highly on the GuacaMol task provided by the TDC oracle: molecular properties, molecular similarity, drug rediscovery, isomers, MPOs, median molecule and a few others.
    * - **Organic Photovoltaics**
      - These tasks focus on the design of small organic donor molecules with optimal power conversion efficiency, based on single point GFN2-xTB calculations distilled through an autoML model provided by the Tartarus benchmarking suite.
    * - **SAS-Modulated Docking Scores**